IUrreta/DatabaseEditor/README.md

 ### What can I actually edit with the Database Editor? ###

 As of today, the supported functionalities are making driver transfers, editing driver stats and customizing the race calendar.
 Driver transfers include F1 official drivers, reserves, drivers from F2, F3, or even from their sofa if they have retired!
-Editing stats include any of the 9 stats that add up to calculate the overall rating of the driver, plus their growth and aggression.
+Editing stats include any of all the stats that add up to form the overall rating of **ANY** staff from the game, including drivers, technical chiefs, race engineers etc.

-Don't worry if there has been driver changes in your save, or if any driver has gained or lost performance in any statistic.
+Don't worry if there has been driver changes in your save, or if any staff memebr has gained or lost performance in any statistic.
 You'll be able to see those changes on the Database Editor.
 Just drag and drop the driver in a free space in any F1 team and you are done!
 No need to save changes for driver transfers.
 With the auto contract switch ON, the tool will automatically generate a contract for a driver when you move him into a new team, so you will not have to worry about it!
-(If you want to do it manually, just switch it off)
+(If you want to do it manually, just switch it off).
+You can also now edit the contract details of nay driver on the grid.
+Just put your mouse on top of it and an icon to allow you to edit them will pop up.

 As for the calendar customization, there is the possibility to shuffle the races however you please, just drag and drop them wherever you want to place them.
 There is also support to choose what weekends will have the Spint format, as well as the Alternative Tyre Allocation format (Q1 on hards, Q2 on mediums and Q3 on softs).
 There is a maximum of 22 races per seaso, although you can remove any track that you don't like and add a repeated one. **KEEP IN MIND**: Due to how the script works, once you have deleted **at least** one track and **hit Save Changes**, you will no longer have the chance of adding new races in that season.
 You will be able to reshuffle them if you prefer them in other specific order, but no more adding races.
 While you don't press the **Save Changes** button, you are free to edit the calendar to your liking.
 I suggest editing the calendar as soon as you start a new season, your save integrity will not be guaranteed if you do it mid-through.

+For the car performance editor, just sleect the team you want to buff or nerf, and click the `+` or `-` buttons to add or remove performance from that specific part. **KEEP IN MIND**: It's literally impossible for me to calculate how much a buff or a nerf on a part will affect laptimes, as it depends on a lot of factors (such as track type, driver etc.), so the percentage that you see on the right of the bar is just a numeric representation of the bar progress.

 ## What do I need to use the Database Editor? ##
 You'll need to have installed on your computer 2 things: Python and NodeJS.